Rattlesnake Lodge Hike

-The twin pillars of rock to the right of the main trail mark the downhill corners of the shed.
-A small spring branch runs over the retaining wall here when the water is high, whose trickling sound will keep you company during your stay.
-A hydroelectric generator in the tool shed once gave power to the lodge - the water coming not from this spring branch, but from the main reservoir, which can still be found up the blue-blazed trail to the right of the spring house.
-It's a steep climb to the old reservoir, but the additional height was needed to make enough water pressure for the lodge and generator.
+The twin pillars of rock to the right of the main trail mark the downhill corners of the toolshed.
+A small spring branch runs over the retaining wall here when the water is high.
+A hydroelectric generator in the tool shed once gave power to the lodge - the water coming not from this spring branch, but from the main reservoir located higher up in the next drainage south.
+The additional elevation was needed to make enough water pressure for the lodge and generator.

 Dr. Chase P. Ambler, who built the lodge as a summer home in 1903-1904, was a prominent Asheville physician and conservationist.
 He is credited with being one of the founders of the movement to establish Great Smoky Mountains National Park, and groups backing passage of the Weeks Act in 1911 which eventually led to the creation of Pisgah National Forest.
 He was chairman of a committee that eventually lead to the creation of the Carolina Mountain Club, which is still active today and has a big role in building and maintaining the Mountains to Sea Trail, making the conservation of the lodge site by the Blue Ridge Parkway and the trail running through it a fitting tribute.